dsc-courses/practice.dsc80.com/problems/wi24-midterm/wi24-midterm-q06.md

 **Answer**: $O < T$

 In the ages we get to observe (that is, when age is not missing), we have way fewer terrier values than in the ages we don't get to observe.
-Terriers weigh more on average than the other breed classes.
+Terriers are older on average than the other breed classes.
 This means we're missing values that are larger, so when we take the average of the values we have access to, it'll be lower than the true mean.

 # END SOLUTION